Beginner’s Guide to Facebook Ads Targeting

 Basics: Jane, aged 45, is a single mother of two (one in middle school, one in high school).

-Profile: When she has free time outside of her desk job as a software engineer, she loves to contribute to her community garden, go on local hikes, volunteer at the schools, cook new recipes and gather with girlfriends for wine night or book club.
+Profile: When she has free time outside of her desk job as a software engineer, she loves to contribute to her community garden, go on local hikes, volunteer at the schools, cook new recipes, and gather with girlfriends for wine night or book club.

 Why Jane?
 Jane’s profession suggests she may have the right income to justify a monthly gym membership expense.
 Her hobbies indicate she is social and enjoys a balanced lifestyle, open to physical activity as well as enjoying food and drink.
 These are qualities that may make a women’s only gym appealing to Jane.
-Advertising content encouraging a free trial in her area that aligns with her interests may inspire her to click, and sign up.
+Advertising content encouraging a free trial in her area that aligns with her interests may inspire her to click and sign up.

 Jane’s persona may seem oddly specific, but profile development is a best practice many successful brands use.
 While not every target customer will exactly match “Jane,” this exercise helps marketers think about a living, breathing person on the other end of the ad, rather than just a list of qualities.
 Persona profiles help steer companies like “TFF” in the right direction to target people who align with the brand’s values and indicate high revenue potential for the brand.
-Don’t forget, you can create more than one persona profile if appropriate for your target demographic.
+Don’t forget that you can create more than one persona profile if appropriate for your target demographic.

 Facebook has the most sophisticated targeting tools on the market.
 It’s a great place to discover and reach new audiences with your message.
 Keep your “Jane” persona in mind as you experiment with interest-based targeting.